Automotive aerodynamics: Air curtains

-Partial grille block
+Partial grille blocks

 The front grille of a vehicle is used to direct air through the radiator.
 In a streamlined design the air flows around the vehicle rather than through; however, the grille of a vehicle redirects airflow from around the vehicle to through the vehicle, which then increases the drag.
 In order to reduce this impact a grille block is often used.
 A grille block covers up a portion of, or the entirety of, the front grille of a vehicle.
 In most high efficiency models or in vehicles with low drag coefficients, a very small grille will already be built into the vehicle's design, eliminating the need for a grille block.
 The grille in most production vehicles is generally designed to maximize air flow through the radiator where it exits into the engine compartment.
 This design can actually create too much airflow into the engine compartment, preventing it from warming up in a timely manner, and in such cases a grille block is used to increase engine performance and reduce vehicle drag simultaneously.

-Under tray
+Under trays

 The underside of a vehicle often traps air in various places and adds turbulence around the vehicle.
 In most racing vehicles this is eliminated by covering the entire underside of the vehicle in what is called an under tray.
 This tray prevents any air from becoming trapped under the vehicle and reduces drag.

 Fender skirts

 Fender skirts are often made as extensions of the body panels of the vehicles and cover the entire wheel wells.
 Much like smooth wheel covers this modification reduces the drag of the vehicle by preventing any air from becoming trapped in the wheel well and assists in streamlining the body of the vehicle.
-Fender skirts are more commonly found on the rear wheel wells of a vehicle because the tires do not turn and the design is much simpler.
+Fender skirts are more commonly found on the rear wheel wells of a vehicle because the rear tires do not pivot when steering.
 This is commonly seen in vehicles such as the first generation Honda Insight.
 Front fender skirts have the same effect on reducing drag as the rear wheel skirts, but must be further offset from the body in order to compensate for the tire sticking out from the body of the vehicle as turns are made.

-Modified front bumper

-The front bumper is the first part of the vehicle that the air must flow around.
-Therefore, it plays a crucial role in reducing drag.
-A front air dam is often used which extends from the very front of the vehicle down to the lowest part of the vehicle.
-This is done to direct airflow around and over the vehicle rather than allowing air to travel under it.
-Contoured deflectors, or tire spats, are often made as part of the front bumper in order to direct airflow around the tire without having any increase to the outward flow.